Qazeer/InfoSec-Notes/L7/22_SSH/Methodology.md

 ### Supported authentication methods

-A verbose connection attempt will display the authentication methods supported by the server:
+A verbose connection attempt will display the authentication methods supported by the server (under `debug1: Authentications that can continue:`):

 ```
 ssh -v <HOST>
-debug1: Authentications that can continue:
 ```

 ###### Authentication methods available

 The following authentication methods are possible:

-  - `password authentication`: Simple request for a single password with no specific prompt
+  - `password authentication`: simple request for a single password with no specific prompt.

-  - `keyboard interactive`: More complex request for arbitrary number of pieces of information.
-Can be hooked to two-factor (or multi-factor) authentications (PAM, Kerberos, etc.)
+  - `keyboard interactive`: more complex request for arbitrary number of pieces of information.
+Can be hooked to two-factor (or multi-factor) authentications (PAM, Kerberos, etc.).

-  - `public key authentication`: Clients must provide a public key in the list of allowed keys on the server and encrypts a certain data packet using the private key.
+  - `public key authentication`: clients must provide a public key in the list of allowed keys on the server and encrypts a certain data packet using the private key.
 The public key authentication method is the only method that both client and server software are required to implement.

-  - `host-based authentication`: Host-based authentication is used to restrict client access only to certain hosts.
+  - `host-based authentication`: host-based authentication is used to restrict client access only to certain hosts.
 This method is similar to public key authentication; however, the server additionally maintains a list of hosts mapped to their public keys and will only accept connection with the keys from the pre recorded host.

 ###### Legacy DSA public key authentication

-To connect to a server using DSA keys with a modern OpenSSH client, the `PubkeyAcceptedKeyTypes +ssh-dss` option must be added to the client config:
+To connect to a server using `DSA` keys with a modern `OpenSSH` client, the `PubkeyAcceptedKeyTypes +ssh-dss` option must be added to the client config:

 ```